FutureCommerce/Hackathon-Projects/ConsentCommerce/README.md

 * send me an email/message to add you to Slack  m.lizar@openconsentgroup.com

 ****
+ The underlying goal is to experiment with creating a two way policy communication channel between the consent grantor (the person), and the grantee (the organisation)

-This Project Hack has identified modules to plan out and present on sunday in form of a campaign plan.
+This Project Hack has identified modules to plan out to be presented on Sunday
 * 1. the consent legal hack pattern (spreadsheet for creating a button)
 * 2. THe UX (wire frame plan, template letter to company and dev time)
 * 3. The UX for companies (wire frame plan, template letter to people, deve time)